Tour de France apps and sites that help you stay in the race

 Web site

 Want to hear directly from Fernando Gaviria?
 There's an interview of how he felt winning the yellow jersey, along with tactics Peter Sagan and his teammates took — in his own words.
+He has an interview in which he describes and discusses

-Fans of the Tour de France don't have to head to Europe to get moment by moment details about their favorite race.
-Whether tapping in from a work computer, TV or their iOS or Android smartphone — every turn, climb and sprint can now be gleaned all from the device they keep in their pocket, wherever they are.
+Fans of the Tour de France don't have to head to Europe to get moment-by-moment details about their favorite race.
+Whether tapping in from a work computer, TV, or their iOS or Android smartphone — every turn, climb, and sprint can now be gleaned all from the device they keep in their pocket, wherever they are.